Perrya is a major car enthusiast and loves sharing his extensive vehicular knowledge with his readers.

 Troubleshooting the EPS System and Light

 The EPS light goes on when the ignition key is ON and goes off when the engine starts.
-If the EPS remains lit after started, you may or may not lose electronic power steering.
+If the EPS remains lit after starting, you may or may not lose electronic power steering.
 In my case, the EPS comes on and off randomly at times.
 It remains off for a considerable time, then comes back on again.
 Yet, I did not lose the power steering function.
 That indicated an intermittent problem with an engine speed sensor signal, a torque sensor, or the EPS control unit itself.
 It is not a serious issue for now.
 This Diagnostic Code is 22.
 It may be just an anomaly.

 The EPS light does not come on when you use extreme steering force back and forth when stopped.
 But to protect the system, it reduces the electric current to the controller, and so steering becomes more difficult although you do not lose it.